 However, suppose you lose your job and fail to earn enough base earnings to qualify for Nevada unemployment insurance due to your injury.
 In that case, you may have a claim based on lost unemployment benefits.

-8. How long do I have to file a claim for lost wages in Nevada?
+8. How long do I have to sue?

 The statute of limitations for a lost wages claim in Nevada is generally two years.
-However, certain Nevada injuries have statutes of limitations that are longer or shorter than two years.
+However, certain injuries have statutes of limitations that are longer or shorter than two years.4

 9. What if I was injured on the job?

-If you were on the job when you were injured in Las Vegas, you may be limited to recovery under Nevada workers compensation laws.
+If you were on the job when you were injured, your recovery may be limited to workers’ compensation.

 Our Las Vegas injury lawyers can help you determine whether a third party is responsible for your work-related injury in Nevada.